What makes a book worth publishing I ask of readers, writers, agents and publishers?

 There is definitely a lot more to book publishing than the quality of the writing.
 I doubt if there is any literate person who can challenge that statement.
 All you have to do is randomly flip through some of the books that get published to know that it is not necessarily about quality writing.
 I also want to give a nod to really mediocre books that someone had the vision to make into really good movies.

-Just as we live in a society where there are millions of people who actually care about how many times Lindsay Lohan, a mediocre actress at best, gets arrested or whether Kim Kardashian, a spoiled rich exhibitionist with no discernable talents, has a new BFF or if her butt has grown another inch or what color her hair is this week, we also want to read (or at least own) a copy of books by or about famous people.
+Just as we live in a society where there are millions of people who actually care about whether Kim Kardashian, a spoiled rich exhibitionist with no discernable talents, has a new BFF or if her butt has grown another inch or what color her hair is this week, we also want to read (or at least own) a copy of books by or about famous people.
 Here’s my question for everyone who feels that you have to have the latest book “by” the latest actor or politician about their troubled or wonderful youth and struggle to reach fame or the governor’s mansion or know why they slept with that hooker or why the wife stayed with him after he slept with that hooker: Do you really think they ‘wrote’ the book?

-(No. It’s a work for hire.)
-Can they brag that they actually wrote it (probably not; I’m assuming there’s a gag order in the contract and attached to the ghostwriter’s payment.)
+(Generally not.
+It’s a work for hire.)
+Can they brag that they actually wrote it?
+Probably not; I’m assuming there’s a gag order in the contract and attached to the ghostwriter’s payment.

 So that’s one genre of “what makes a book worth publishing? because I am hoping that most of those people who purchase these books realize that the famous person didn’t actually write much (or any) of it.
 At that point it comes down to whether you care.
 If you bought it because you are excited to see your hero’s very own words in print, buy something like “Harry Potter” and stick with fantasy.
 If you bought it because you were simply interested in the story itself, despite the fact that the subject of the book may have had very little to do with the actual ‘writing’ of the book, than that’s different.
 It’s like buying any other book.
 I just think it’s disingenuous of the interviewers to rave about how wonderful the book is when they know good and well they are giving credit to the star or politician sitting in front of them when that person probably couldn’t write a coherent grocery list.